pure-data/externals-howto/README.rst

 extended method space
 ---------------------

-The method for the “bang” message has to fulfill the more complex tasks.
+The method for the “bang” message must fulfill the more complex tasks.

 ::